kubernetes-sigs/security-profiles-operator/installation-usage.md

 The recorder does a system sanity check on startup to ensure everything works as expected.
 This includes a `load` and `unload` of the BPF module.
-If this fails, please open an issue find out what went wrong.
+If this fails, please open an issue so that we can find out what went wrong.

 To record seccomp profiles by using the BPF recorder, create a `ProfileRecording` which is using `recorder: bpf`: